-Applicants should have a relevant degree at 2.2 level or above.
-International applicants will be required to have IELTS level 7 or above.
+You should have a relevant degree at 2.2 level or above.
 Applicants with non-standard entry requirements are considered on an individual basis.

 Months of entry